Huang-CL/Magrathea/README.md

 **Who do I talk to?**

 Find our emails on our websites:
-Chenliang Huang, University of Arizona [website](https://www.lpl.arizona.edu/~huangcl/)
+Chenliang Huang, Shanghai Astronomical Observatory [website](https://www.lpl.arizona.edu/~huangcl/)

-David R. Rice, University of Nevada, Las Vegas [website](https://www.physics.unlv.edu/~drice986/)
+David R. Rice, University of Nevada, Las Vegas [website](https://davidrrice.github.io/)

 **Where is the EOS/functionality I want?**